petersilva/drobo-utils/README.rst

 Those worried about safety of using this software should know:  it was developed with assistance from the vendor (`Data Robotics`_ Inc.), and in every case, based on vendor documentation, and with at least encouragement, if not outright support.
-For each release, a QA.txt file is built, demonstrating the functionality tests run.
+For each release, a QA.rst file is built, demonstrating the functionality tests run.
 There are multiple checksum verifications built into the firmware upgrade process, so it is next to impossible to brick a drobo using the tools.
 Drobo-utils verifies firmware checksums before attempting to upload the image to the device, and the device checks the firmware against